-MA Students follow a 'Programme' course and also take the compulsory Research Development course plus a 'skills' option course and two option courses selected from a wide choice.
-In addition, all students complete a compulsory Dissertation.
+MA Students take the mandatory Research Development Course and a mandatory 'Programme' course.
+They also choose a 'Skills' course and two 'Option' courses from a selection of courses running each year.
+In addition, all students complete a mandatory Dissertation.
 Weightings for the courses within the MA are proportionate to their credit value.

-The Postgraduate Diploma follows the same pattern, with the exception that students will not undertake the dissertation.
+The Postgraduate Diploma follows the same pattern, with the exception that students will not undertake the Dissertation.
 Weightings for courses within the PGDip are proportionate to their credit value.
-That is, PGDip students follow a 'Programme' course and also take the compulsory half-unit Research Development course plus a 'skills' option course and two option courses selected from a wide choice.
+That is, PGDip students take the Research Development Course and a 'Programme' course and choose a 'Skills' course and two 'Option' courses from a selection of courses running each year.

-Credits are indicated in brackets, and indicate proportional weighting towards the MA, PGDip and PGCert classification grade.
+Credits are indicated in brackets and indicate proportional weighting towards the MA, PGDip and PGCert classification grade.
 The programme structure for the PgDip is as below, with the exception that students will not undertake the dissertation, while that for the PG Cert is that students are required to take courses worth 60 credits.

-A. Programme Course
+A. Mandatory Course